Phase transitions in a non-Hermitian Su-Schrieffer-Heeger model via Krylov spread complexity

 to obtain an $\epsilon$-independent description, which serves two things: it defines the stationary state for times $t\gg t*$, and it serves as a probe for detecting dynamical phase transitions.
-By following this description, we find that $t^*$ attains two values (see Appendix~\ref{sec:krylov_fidelity}): \begin{widetext}
+By following this description, we find that $t^*$ can attain two values (see Appendix~\ref{sec:krylov_fidelity}): \begin{widetext}